alomia/holbertonschool-zero_day/README.md

-Hi, I'm Alejandro Alomia studit at Holberton School
+Hi, I'm Alejandro Alomia studit at Holberton School.
+I like to program